Skip to content

 RoomKit provides a unified webhook handling method that automatically routes inbound messages and delivery status updates:

-from roomkit import extract_sms_meta
+from roomkit.providers.sms.meta import extract_sms_meta

 @app.post("/webhooks/sms/{provider}")